-The amortised cost of a financial asset is the amount at which the financial asset is measured at initial recognition minus the principal repayments, plus the cumulative amortisation using the effective interest method of any difference between that initial amount and the maturity amount, adjusted for any loss allowance.

-The effective interest method is a method of calculating the amortised cost of a debt instrument and of allocating interest income over the relevant period.
+The amortised cost of a financial asset is the amount at which the financial asset is measured at initial recognition minus the principal reayments, plus the cumulative amortisation using the effective interest method of any difference between that initial amount and the maturity amount, adjusted for any loss fective interest method is a method of calculating the amortised cost of a debt instru-ting interest income over the relevant period. ent and of

-Interest income is recognised using the effective interest method for debt instruments measured subsequently at amortised cost and at FVTOCI.
-For financial instruments other than purchased or originated credit-impaired financial assets, interest income is calculated by applying the effective interest rate to the gross carrying amount of a financial asset, except for financial assets that have subsequently become credit-impaired (see below).
-For financial assets that have subsequently become credit-impaired, interest income is recognised by applying the effective interest rate to the amortised cost of the financial asset.
-If, in subsequent reporting periods, the credit risk on the credit-impaired financial instrument improves so that the financial asset is no longer credit-impaired, interest income is recognised by applying the effective interest rate to the gross carrying amount of the financial asset.
+Interest income is recognised using the effective interest method for debt instrume subsequently at amortised cost and at FVTOCI.
+For financial instruments other than subsequently at amortised cost and at FVTOCI.
+For financial instruments other than purchased or originated credit-impaired financial assets, interest income is calculated by applying the effective interest rate to the gross carrying amount of a financial assets that have subsequently become credit-impaired (see below).
+For financial assets that have subsequently become credit-impaired (see below).
+For financial assets that have subsequently become credit-impaired (see below).
+For financial assets that have subsequently become credit-impaired sets of the financial asset is no longer creditive interest rate to the amortised cost of the financial instrument improves so that the financial asset is no longer credit-impaired, interest income is recognised by applying the effective interest rate to the gross carrying amount of the financial asset.

 For purchased or originated credit-impaired financial assets, the Group recognises interest income by applying the credit-adjusted effective interest rate to the amortised cost of the financial asset from initial recognition.
-The calculation does not revert to the gross basis even if the credit risk of the financial asset subsequently improves so that the financial asset is no longer credit-impaired.
+The accluatian does not revert to the gross basis even if the credit risk of the financial asset subsequently improves so that the financial asset is no longer credit-impaired.
+For purch ents designated as at FVTOCI acquirer in a ousness combination.
+Investments in cupity instruments at FVTOCI are initially measured at fair value plus transaction costs.
+Subsequently, they are measured at fair value with gains and losses arising from changes in fair value recognised in other comprehensive income and accumulated in the investments revaluation reserve.
+The cumulative gain or loss will not be reclassified to profit or loss on disposal of the equity investments, instead, they will be transferred to retained earnings.

-Interest income is recognised in profit or loss and is included in the "finance income - interest income" line item.
+Interest income is recognised in profit or loss and is included in the "finance income - interest in